Dimitrios Davalos, PhD

 More about Dr. Davalos

 Dr. Davalos is currently investigating mechanisms of blood brain barrier disruption, a pathological phenomenon that is very common among neurological diseases, such as multiple sclerosis, Alzheimer’s disease, and stroke.
 Using cutting-edge imaging techniques, he studies the interactions between blood vessels, neurons, and glia, and seeks to understand how their relationships change between health and disease.
 Specifically, Dr. Davalos investigates how microglia become activated when the brain vasculature is compromised, and how microglial responses relate to the neuronal deficits observed in neurological diseases.
 In doing so, his ultimate goal is to identify new targets for therapeutic intervention.

-As the Associate Director of the Center for In Vivo Imaging Research (CIVIR), Dr. Davalos oversees the day to day operations of the Center, designs and performs experiments, and trains collaborating scientists in surgical and in vivo imaging procedures.
+As the associate director of the Center for In Vivo Imaging Research (CIVIR), Dr. Davalos oversees the day-to-day operations of the Center, designs experiments, and performs and trains collaborating scientists in surgical and in vivo imaging procedures.
 He has significant experience in addressing the technical challenges that arise when performing in vivo imaging experiments in different tissues, and he has developed and published novel methods to make such experiments possible.
-Currently, the Center is equipped with two cutting-edge two-photon microscopes especially customized for multicolor, simultaneous, deep tissue imaging of multiple fluorescently labeled cells in vivo.
+The Center is equipped with two cutting-edge two-photon microscopes especially customized for multicolor, simultaneous, deep tissue imaging of multiple fluorescently labeled cells in vivo.

 Before joining Gladstone, Dr. Davalos helped establish in vivo imaging at the National Center for Microscopy and Imaging Research (NCMIR) at UCSD, where he is still a visiting scientist.
-He serves as a member of the pilot grant review committee for the National Multiple Sclerosis Society (NMSS) and received postdoctoral and young investigator awards, from the NMSS, the American Heart Association and the Nancy Davis Foundation for Multiple Sclerosis.
-He has authored several peer-reviewed publications and regularly serves as a reviewer for scientific journals.
-Dr. Davalos has been invited to present his work to several international scientific conferences and has co-organized and chaired two Gordon Research Seminars for students and postdocs.
+He serves as a member of the pilot grant review committee for the National Multiple Sclerosis Society (NMSS) and received postdoctoral and young investigator awards from the NMSS, the American Heart Association and the Nancy Davis Foundation for Multiple Sclerosis.